Reports: Trump intends to announce withdrawal of 4,000 troops from Afghanistan

-WASHINGTON — President Donald Trump’s administration is preparing to announce the withdrawal of around 4,000 troops from Afghanistan.
+WASHINGTON (KLFY) — (12/15/19) President Donald Trump’s administration is preparing to announce the withdrawal of around 4,000 troops from Afghanistan.

 News outlets reported Saturday that officials say the Trump administration could make the troop-reduction announcement next week.